Philip-robinson/web-demo/README.md

 and similar.

-In this case the annotation __@Slf4j__ automatically generates the log creating line producing a variable called __log__.
+In this case the annotation __@Slf4j__ automatically generates the log variable creating line producing a variable called __log__.

 So we get:
 ```
 log.debug("The value of fred is {}", fred);
 ```
-This will send the message to the logging system replacing the {} with the value of fred generally by calling it;'s toString() method.
+This will send the message to the logging system replacing the {} with the value of fred generally by calling it's toString() method.

 ## Controllers